Delboy/DryDrops/TESTING.md

 - #### Edit Product
     Checked that:
     - The Edit Product page can be accessed from two places.
-The bottom of the product's card and under the image on the products detail page.
+The bottom of the product's card and under the image on the product's detail page.
     - Accessing the page loads the add product page with the details of the product already filled in.
     - The image field displays a thumbnail of the current image and has a checkbox option to remove it.
 Checking this will change the image to the default image.
     - Clicking the 'Update Product' button saves any changes made to the existing product.